-The 2012 Annual Report to Stockholders (which includes the Company's Annual Report on Form 10-K as filed with the SEC for the fiscal year ended June 30, 2012) accompanies this Proxy Statement.
-The 2012 Annual Report is neither incorporated by reference in this Proxy Statement nor part of the proxy soliciting material.
-Stockholders may obtain, without charge, a copy of the Company's Annual Report on Form 10-K for the fiscal year ended June 30, 2012, filed with the SEC, including the financial statements thereto, without the accompanying exhibits, by writing to: Farmer Bros.
+The 2013 Annual Report to Stockholders (which includes the Company's 2013 Form 10-K) accompanies this Proxy Statement.
+The 2013 Annual Report is neither incorporated by reference in this Proxy Statement nor part of the proxy soliciting material.
+Stockholders may obtain, without charge, a copy of the Company's 2013 Form 10-K, filed with the SEC, including the financial statements thereto, without the accompanying exhibits, by writing to: Farmer Bros.
 Co., 20333 South Normandie Avenue, Torrance, California 90502, Attention: Chief Financial Officer.
-The Company's Form 10-K is also available online at the Company's website, www.farmerbros.com.
-A list of exhibits is included in the Form 10-K and exhibits are available from the Company upon the payment of the Company's reasonable expenses in furnishing them.
+The Company's 2013 Form 10-K is also available online at the Company's website, www.farmerbros.com.
+A list of exhibits is included in the Company's 2013 Form 10-K and exhibits are available from the Company upon the payment of the Company's reasonable expenses in furnishing them.